AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/1_Core/Topologies/Coupled/Obvious/tc.rst

-**MCDC on a decision with conditions coupled in a way that allow obvious**
+**MCDC on a decision with obviously coupled conditions**

-MCDC on a decision with conditions coupled in a way that allow obvious simplification of the expression.
+Exercise MCDC on a decision with conditions coupled in a way that allow obvious simplification of the expression.